Cathay Pacific is offering over 100,000 discounted flight tickets for a limited time

 Cathay Pacific is one of the airlines that led the Hello Hong Kong free flight giveaway this year.
 Free round-trip flight tickets were given out to travellers from various regions, from North America to Europe and South Asia.

-The air carrier also improved its ranking at Skytrax’s World Airline Awards, taking eighth place.
-It climbed eight spots from its sixteenth placement last year.
-Cathay Pacific also took the Best Inflight Entertainment Award and placed seventh for both Best Cabin Staff and World’s Cleanest Airlines.
+The air carrier also improved its ranking at Skytrax’s World Airline Awards, taking eighth place after climbing eight spots from its sixteenth placement last year.
+Singapore Airlines took the top spot this year, although Cathay Pacific also took the Best Inflight Entertainment Award and placed seventh for both Best Cabin Staff and World’s Cleanest Airlines.